Royal FloraHolland: Naaldwijk

-On March 2, 1923, it was founded as the Central Westland Cut Association (C.W.S.).
-Revenue in the first auction day was fl.
+On 2 March 1923, it was founded as the Central Westland Cut Association (C.W.S.).
+Revenue on the first auction day was fl.
 304.59.
 The C.W.S. rented a building in Poeldijk.
-In 1923, there were about 75 growers member of the auction.
-It was auctioned in a single clock.
+In 1923, about 75 growers were member of the auction.
+Auctioning was done in a single clock.

-On March 30, 1931, the auction association has decided to change into a cooperative.
+On 30 March 1931, the auction association decided to change into a cooperative.
 From that moment the auction is named Cooperative Central Westlandsche Cut Association (C.C.W.S.).
-It was decided to establish the auction to the Dijkweg in Honselersdijk, where the Naaldwijk town is nearby.
+It was decided to establish the auction at the Dijkweg in Honselersdijk, close to the town Naaldwijk.

-In 1971, a small amount of foreign flowers were sold for the first time on the clock.
+In 1971, for the first time a small amount of foreign flowers were sold on the clock.
 In 1976, the bells were number seven and eight in use for the auctioning of potted plants.
-This came to an end where the auctioning of flowers and plants were on the same clock.
+This came to an end when the auctioning of flowers and plants were on the same clock.
 In 1983, the name changed again, this time in C.C.W.S.
 Flower in the Westland municipality.

 The auction remains in Honselersdijk, formerly a core center of the auction business, in the municipality of Naaldwijk (today part of Westland).
 The name Naaldwijk has so far not changed the Westland name.

 Rijnsburg

 In 1914, seventeen growers of Flower Flora established their auction in Rijnsburg, South Holland.
 In the beginning it was auctioned in the local pub.
-Only became a real auction building inaugurated in Rijnsburg in 1917.
-Bulb flowers and especially tulips and lilies were for Flower Auction from its inception important products.
+Only in 1917 a real auction building was inaugurated in Rijnsburg.
+Bulb flowers and especially tulips and lilies were important products for Flower Auction from its inception.
 Other flowers were auctioned from about 1927.

 In 1980, the new auction complex was put into operation just outside Katwijk on the municipal boundary with Oegstgeest.
 Since the merger, it achieved most of the sales in the Rijnsburgse establishment of bulbous flowers, also in comparison with the other branches.